Chart Color Schemes

 The educational profile of Cannington - Queens Park exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 37.9% among residents aged 15+, surpassing both the WA average of 27.9% and the SA4 region's rate of 29.9%.
+The area's educational profile is notable regionally, with university qualification rates of 37.9% among residents aged 15+, surpassing the WA average of 27.9% and the SA4 region's rate of 29.9%.
 Bachelor degrees are most prevalent at 25.1%, followed by postgraduate qualifications (10.8%) and graduate diplomas (2.0%).
-Vocational credentials are also prominent, with 29.4% of residents aged 15+ holding such qualifications - advanced diplomas comprise 12.2% and certificates make up 17.2%.
+Vocational skills are prominent, with 29.4% of residents aged 15+ holding credentials such as advanced diplomas (12.2%) and certificates (17.2%).

 Frequently Asked Questions - Education